ericgtkb/notes/mathematics/tensors/index.md

 # Tensors

-Due to the bloom of machine learn, especially deep learning, the term "tensor" loosely means a multidimension array.
+Due to the bloom of machine learning, especially deep learning, the term "tensor" loosely means a multidimension array.
 However, in mathematics and physics, tensors are define through coordinate transformations and not all multidimensional arrays represents tensors.